How To Store Christmas Ornaments — 5 Neat Ways to Keep Your Precious Decorations Safe and Sound

 1. Get clear on quantity

 The more Christmas decorations you have, the more likely they are to end up in poor condition.
-So, if you're into maximalist style, love Christmas Disco decor and have thirty disco balls — they will need to be protected from breakage.
+So, if you're into maximalist style and love Christmas Disco decor, they will need to be protected from breakage.

 Take some time to evaluate the quantity of the items you're dealing with.
-Then after decluttering where necessary, consider your storage needs based on what you have.
+Then after decluttering, consider your storage needs based on what you have.

 Ben Soreff, a professional organizer at House to Home Organizing, says, "When you know the quantity of what you have, you can get the correct storage solutions to accommodate that amount."

 Large clear storage bins like the 103 qt. weathertight tote with wheels from The Container Store can be a great start for keeping your decorations safe from the elements.
-However, your breakables will benefit from being protected by something else as well to prevent them from rolling around or becoming crushed by other decorations.
+However, your breakables will benefit from additional protection to prevent them from rolling around or becoming crushed by other decorations.

 2. Use ornament boxes

 Looking to make your house look Christmassy?
-Starting with the right pieces is key, and storing them correctly when not in use is a must.
+Starting with the right pieces is key, and storing them correctly when not in use is even more crucial.
 You can invest in special little boxes to hold breakable Christmas decor pieces, such as baubles.
 This keeps each piece of decor separated, cushioned, and in one place so it is less likely to roll around or get dropped by accident.

 Amy Trager, certified professional organizer and owner of Amy Trager, LLC, says, "For very delicate ornaments, it's helpful to store them in ornament boxes, similar to glass/mug/stemware boxes, with dividers for each ornament.
 The dividers make sure the ornaments don't clank into each other or tangle on hooks or strings."